Skip to Content

 • Trader Joe's Italian-Style Soffritto Seasoning

-• Spicy Honey Sauce for Drizzle
+• Spicy Honey Sauce for Topping

 Instructions

-8. Top with sauce, cheese, and whatever other toppings you'd like, being careful not to add too many toppings as this is a thin pizza.
+7. Top with sauce, cheese, and whatever other toppings you'd like, being careful not to add too many toppings as this is a thin pizza.

-10. For regular oven: Slide the pizza off the peel and onto your hot pizza stone or baking sheet, then bake to your liking.
-The pizza should only take about 10 minutes, but monitor the pizza and pull it from the oven when it is cooked the way you like it, as oven temperatures can vary quite a bit and affect the cooking time.
+9. For regular oven: Slide the pizza off the peel and onto your hot pizza stone or baking sheet, then bake to your liking.
+The pizza should only take about 10-12 minutes, but monitor the pizza and pull it from the oven when it is cooked the way you like it, as oven temperatures can vary quite a bit and affect the cooking time.

-12. Drizzle with some Trader Joe's Spicy Honey Sauce, then slice and enjoy!
+10. Drizzle with some Trader Joe's Spicy Honey Sauce, then slice and enjoy!

 Notes